 As this product keeps delivering the brand will grow.
 Because honesty goes a million miles – a characteristic that people look for when parting with time and money.

 Present your product in a way that’s original and natural.
 Be cautious with your approach and strive for authenticity.

 Create a culture around your brand and people that help fulfil the needs and wants of our customers in a way that’s real.
 One that can deliver the promises you make.
 Like Adidas, Amazon, Microsoft, BMW and Disney.

 This is a common problem, however – we’re all guilty of it.
 What we believe about ourselves sometimes isn’t true.
 We see ourselves how we want to see ourselves.

 We make things up.
 We say we’re better than what we are and we can do more than we can.
-Just like we can’t help pretending our products do things they don’t.
+Just like we can’t help pretending our products and services do things they don’t.

 But all it needs is one small inaccuracy or mismatch with the story and reality.

 People will then ask questions and the entire brand will come under scrutiny.

 Like the Amityville possession, a fictional ghost story, it got found out.